 Though a lifelong Cubs fan, this was only my fourth time to Wrigley Field.
 I was still taking it all in.
 I had however, been there enough times to know that a truly amazing sight was waiting for me as I ascended the steps up to the field level.
-I thought ahead and got out my phone and started recording video.
+I thought ahead and got out my phone and started recording video to then share it with my family thanks to to the postpaid sim only plans we all got.
 But I didn’t want to miss it by experiencing this moment on an LCD screen (I can do that anytime).
 I started the recording, held it as steady as I could, and walked up the stairs, with my eyes wide open.

 Wrigley Field is always a beautiful place.
 But walking up those stairs, and seeing that beautiful, beautiful field, surrounded by the charming stadium, emblazoned with the official World Series logo on the turf, and populated by literally hundreds of reporters – it was beyond amazing.

 I spent some time out near the visiting bullpen (my seat was on the first base side after all).
 I came fairly close to getting a few batting practice balls, but after a while, I decided to get some food and head to my seat.
 It was about this time that friends who had seen my posts on Facebook began to text me.
 It was a really cool experience – posting some things in real time, talking to friends “I’m really here!”